chusj-pigu/nf-amplicon/README.md

 This workflow provides mapped bam, count matrix and multiqc report from amplicon sequences.

-You can run this workflow on the login node with `nextflow run chusj-pigu/nf-amplicon --csv SAMPLESHEET --in_dir INPUT DIRECTORY` with nextflow, apptainer and R installed.
+You can run this workflow on the login node with `nextflow run chusj-pigu/nf-amplicon --csv SAMPLESHEET --in_dir INPUT DIRECTORY --ref_dir REFERENCE DIRECTORY` with nextflow, apptainer and R installed.

 To run on Compute Canada Narval, use `-profile drac`.
 You can also run it on the test data using `-profile test` or `-profile test_drac` for testing on compute canada.